- Juvéderm and Botox are used to treat wrinkles.

 Juvéderm and Botox are relatively quick procedures with slight variations in timeframe.
-You’re more likely to see the results from Juvéderm injections first.
+You’re more likely to see the results from Juvéderm injections faster.

 Juvéderm procedure duration

-According to the official Juvéderm website, each procedure can take as little as 15 minutes or as long as 1 hour at a time.
-This all depends on how many injections you’re getting, as well as the area being treated.
+According to the Juvéderm website, each procedure can take as little as 15 minutes or as long as 1 hour.
+This depends on how many injections you’re getting, as well as the area being treated.
 You might feel a slight prickly sensation with each injection, but these aren’t meant to be painful.

 Botox procedure duration

 Like Juvéderm, Botox injections are completed in just minutes.
 The wider the area of skin treated, the more injections you’ll need.
-Subsequently, you can expect the treatment session to take a bit longer.
+For multiple injections, the treatment session will take a bit longer.

-It can take at least a week to see the results of Botox treatments for wrinkles.
+It can take 24 to 48 hours to start seeing the results of Botox treatments for wrinkles.

 Overall, Juvéderm results are seen quicker because of its gel formula.
 It may also last longer than Botox.
-Learn more about the specific key differences in results noted in both treatments.
+Here are the key differences in results for both treatments.